 Interesting Controller Instruments

-Here are some of my favorite new controller musical instruments that I've appreciated over the years, instruments that are not optimized for playing 12-tone notes and chords but rather for drum or controll applications.
+Here are some controller musical instruments that I've appreciated over the years, instruments that are not optimized for playing 12-tone notes and chords but rather for drum or controll applications.
 All of these have no mechanical sound generation but rather use a sensor-based interface and software synthesis.

 SLABS is the creation of the late David Wessel, who was the director and founder of UC Berkeley's Center for New Music and Audio Technologies (CNMAT).
 It consists of 32 pressure-sensitive trackpads arranged in an 8 by 4 matrix.
 Each of the X, Y and Z signals is sampled at 8 kHz!
 Unlike most controllers or keyboard that use much slower rates merely to trigger envelope generators, the very fast signals captured here can be used directly as excitation sources for resonant filters, not unlike striking a drum head causes the head and drum body to resonate.
 For example, when playing SLABS with a software physical drum model, you can get a different sound by striking the pads with your finger, palm, or fingernail.
 I think this idea is a forerunner of instruments to come.
 Here's a video.

 The Space Palette is an innovative instrument created by none other than Tim Thompson, who also wrote part of the software for the LinnStrument prototype.
 Based on the Microsoft Kinect, you play it in 3D by moving your hands left/right/up/down and at varying degrees of depth within a number of physical frames.
 Your movements directly play and control the timing of individual notes and drums, and can also change the sounds, keys, and scales being used.
 Not only is it a very creative concept, but the sounds and control methods Tim has chosen are inspiring and very creative, making this instrument a very addicting experience.
 Here's a video of Space Palette at 2013 Burning Man, and here and here are earlier videos of Tim performing on Space Pallette.